ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

    Processes per node for the ``nexus_emission_*`` tasks.

 ``NNODES_NEXUS_EMISSION``: (Default: 4)
-   The number of nodes to request from the job scheduler for the nexus emission task.
+   The number of nodes to request from the job scheduler for the NEXUS emission task.

 ``KMP_AFFINITY_NEXUS_EMISSION``: (Default: "scatter")
    Intel Thread Affinity Interface for the ``nexus_emission_*`` tasks.
 See :ref:`this note <thread-affinity>` for more information on thread affinity.